IceHe/lib/mac/setup-guide.md

             -   Set `Switch to 'All' list` to `⇧ ⌘ A`

-        -   Clear the other shortcuts
+        -   Clear the unused shortcuts

     -   Enbale `Get Titles of Web URLs`